 Among the more common trees in the valley are the mopane, the leadwood, the winter thorn, the tall vegetable ivory palm, the marula and the magnificent tamarind tree; there are also some magnificent baobab specimens and a large ebony forest to admire.

-Overview This spectacular safari through Zambia offers the unique opportunity to enjoy remote areas into Zambia’s three stunning premier parks and observing excellent game.
-All the parks present a totally different bioma; the lagoons and riverine woodland of the South […]
+Overview Zambia Wonders is a spectacular safari through Zambia offers the unique opportunity to enjoy remote areas into Zambia’s three stunning premier parks and observing excellent game.
+All the parks present a totally different bioma; the lagoons and riverine woodland […]